How Teams Can Celebrate While Working Remotely (P. 1)

 While we definitely miss bumping into coworkers at the water fountain and team potlucks at the boss’ house, the good news is we don’t have to miss out on team celebrations just because we don’t share the same office space.
 For managers and team leads who are looking for ways to improve team morale and keep work engaging while remote, here are some tips on how teams can celebrate while working remotely!

 Subscribe for part two, which will feature case studies from some of the world’s best tech startups on how they celebrated wins during the pandemic!

 Celebrating start dates with your team is crucial in setting the tone of a project or company culture.
 Whether it’s the first day back since vacation or new members have joined the team, take advantage of small team gatherings as opportunities to celebrate new beginnings.

-Another great option for teammate welcomes is sending each new team member a welcome basket filled with team swag and snacks.
-If possible, personalize the baskets with local snacks and/or hand write the welcome cards!
+Another great option for teammate welcome is sending each new team member a welcome basket filled with team swag and snacks.
+If possible, personalize the baskets with local snacks and/or hand-write the welcome cards!

 Celebrating Birthdays & Personal Milestones